NativeScript/docs-v7/start/introduction.md

 {% nativescript %}
 # Welcome to NativeScript

 NativeScript is how you build cross-platform, native iOS and Android apps without web views.
 Use Angular, TypeScript or modern JavaScript to get truly native UI and performance while sharing skills and code with the web.
 Get 100% access to native APIs via JavaScript and reuse of packages from npm, CocoaPods and Gradle.
-Open source and backed by Telerik.
+Open source and backed by Progress.
 {% endnativescript %}

 {% angular %}
 # NativeScript with Angular

 NativeScript doesn’t require Angular, but it’s even better when you use it.
 You can fully reuse skills and code from the web to build beautiful, high performance native mobile apps without web views.
 NativeScript features deep integration with Angular 2, the latest and greatest (and fastest) Angular framework.
-Open source and backed by Telerik.
+Open source and backed by Progress.
 {% endangular %}

 New to NativeScript?
 [Try out NativeScript on your phone](https://www.nativescript.org/nativescript-example-application?utm_medium=referral&utm_source=documentation&utm_campaign=getting-started) to see what a truly native app feels like.